baztian/lightfish/README.md

 or

-0. Setup JAVA_HOME to point to JDK 1.7 installation (lightfish uses JDK 1.7 features)
+0. Setup JAVA_HOME to point to JDK 1.8 installation.
+Lightview uses JDK 1.8 features.
+For the server side you need at least JDK 1.7.
 1. `git clone https://github.com/AdamBien/lightfish.git`
 2. Perform `mvn clean install`in the multi-light folder